 I’ve shared some personal tips from my own experiences and those from other communication professionals to help you get your CPD started.

-It doesn’t need to cost
+It need not cost

 Kimberley-Marie Sklinar, IOIC #FutureNet committee member